An

 complications in the future.

 Most aortic aneurysms are found below the arteries to the kidneys (renal arteries) in the abdomen Some aneurysms can extend upwards to involve the arteries to the kidneys, the arteries to the intestines, liver and stomach.
 More extensive aneurysms will involve the aorta from where it leaves the heart and can extend throughout the chest.
 These aneurysms are much more difficult to repair and carry much greater risks from treatment.
 Open surgery for these aneurysms is massive surgery, but until recently was the only treatment available.
 Newer endovascular treatments are revolutionising therapy in patients with these aneurysms and extending the treatment to patients who previously would have been considered unfit for open repair.
+This is a rapidly developing area with different devices and different combinations of treatments being explored.

 Open Surgery The traditional treatment for aneurysms is surgery to replace the diseased blood